 The Equity team began the project with plenty of Oracle familiarity, as they previously transitioned to Oracle HCM Cloud in 2016, to Oracle Recruiting Cloud in May 2020, and also were using Oracle Integration Cloud and Oracle Analytics Cloud.

 From Equity’s perspective, ODA creates a clear, interactive experience.
 It allows candidates to engage with their career site, to receive answers to key questions in areas like benefits or employee programs and to find out how they are progressing during the hiring process.
-This also proved to be a big help to Equity’s recruiting and HR teams, particularly with the team being stretched thin during the pandemic over the last 18 months.

 A naturally collaborative company, Equity made sure to include employees across a variety of teams throughout its organization as part of the planning and transition process.
 Team members from recruiting and HR were included, of course, but the ODA project team also featured representatives across talent development, diversity and inclusion, and IT.